 Does anybody really need an excuse to open a bottle of their favorite red (or white) at the end of a long and stressful day?
 Absolutely not!
-Still, that shouldn’t stand in the way of celebrating Drink Wine Day.
+Still, that shouldn’t stand in the way of celebrating National Drink Wine Day.
 After all, a glass (OK, bottle) of wine is truly the greatest antidote to stressful moments.

 It’s also suggested that a glass a day keeps the cardiologist away.
-From connoisseurs of wines from around the globe to casual fans that enjoy the odd glass at the restaurant or on an evening spent with friends, Drink Wine Day is an undoubted highlight in the calendar.
+From connoisseurs of wines from around the globe to casual fans that enjoy the odd glass at the restaurant or on an evening spent with friends, National Drink Wine Day is an undoubted highlight in the calendar.

-Learn about Drink Wine Day
+Learn about National Drink Wine Day

-Unsurprisingly, Drink Wine Day is a day to celebrate wine, which includes drinking some wine.
-However, its purpose isn’t to result in millions of people staggering around bars after losing self-control or to leave participants facing the mother of all hangovers on Drink Wine Day +1.
+Unsurprisingly, National Drink Wine Day is a day to celebrate wine, which includes drinking some wine.
+However, its purpose isn’t to result in millions of people staggering around bars after losing self-control or to leave participants facing the mother of all hangovers on National Drink Wine Day +1.
 Wine should be enjoyed responsibly on this day more than any other.